Doshi Men’s Belt Sizing Guide – Accurate Sizing Made Simple

 Should my belt size be bigger than my pants?

 With most brands, yes—they tell you “pant size +2.”
-At Doshi, our belts are sized more accurately.
-For example, pant 34 usually equals a Doshi 32 belt.
-Check our charts for best results.
+At Doshi, our belts are sized so that you can generally order the same size as your pants.
+For example, pant 34 usually equals a Doshi 34 belt.
+However, we can't stress enough how much better it is to measure a belt that you already own.

 How do I measure belt length correctly?

-Lay your belt flat and measure from the buckle (where the prong meets the frame) to the hole you use most often.
+Lay your belt flat and measure from the start of the strap (not including the buckle) to the hole you use most often.
 That measurement is your belt size.

 What if I’m between sizes?